anuragkar09/anuragkar09.github.io/_pages/about.md

 I have had a lot of hobbies over the years, which I keep dropping and picking up.
 I play the guitar, write short stories, make funny comics, run and play video games.
 I'm happy to discuss any of these things over a hot cup of coffee (which I'm also addicted to).

-### Research

-I'm interested in working at the intersection of computer architecture and hardware security, specifically in the area of side-channel attacks and defenses as well as memory safety.
-My recent work involves mitigating timing based side-channel attacks on the interconnect using a randomization based system-level approach.
-This paper is currently under submission at a conference awaiting reviews.
-I am currently also looking into GPU accelerated RowHammer attacks and their defenses, as well as potential defenses for PACMAN-style speculative execution attacks.

 ### News